How to Write an Great Interview Essay

 1. Career Interview Essays.
 As the name suggests, this is an essay written based on an interview conducted on potential recruits.
 You can be given a transcript of a job interview in question and answer format and told to write a career interview essay.

 2. Leadership Interview Essay/Paper.
 Sometimes you are required to write essays after interviewing or imagining you have interviewed a prominent leader.
-Your focus mostly should be on leadership philosophy, leadership style, leadership theories, success stories, and failures.
-Here is where you are likely to write an interview essay on a Chef, Nurse Informaticist, CEOs of the Big 5 or fortune 500 companies, or even celebrities, to mention a few.
+Your focus should mostly be on leadership philosophy, leadership style, leadership theories, success stories, and failures.
+Here is where you are likely to write an interview essay on a chef, nurse informaticist, CEO of the Big 5 or Fortune 500 companies, or even celebrities, to mention a few.

 4. Narrative Interview.
 As the name suggests, this is always written in third-person speech.
-It could be based on the history, social and cultural issues, and entails taking many notes.
+It could be based on history, social, and cultural issues and entails taking many notes.
 Your professor can ask you to write a 500-word or 1000-word narrative interview paper.
-A narrative interview topic can be The life of Fidel Castro, Barrack Obama, Osama, and any other prominent leader.
+A narrative interview topic can be The life of Fidel Castro, Barrack Obama, Osama, or any other prominent leader.

 5. Personal interview.
 When writing a personal interview essay, you will conduct a face-to-face assessment of the respondents and write essays.
 Be sure to support facts using citations from scholarly sources.